VolodiaPG/penguin/README.md

 # Penguin Game
 ## Presentation
-This project is an implementation of the game "Pengouins", made by 5 INSA's students, during their Pratical Studies, in their 3rd year in the Computer Science Departement of the INSA Rennes.
+This project is an implementation of the game "Pingouins", made by 5 INSA students, during their Practical Studies in their 3rd year in the Computer Science Department of INSA Rennes.
-The application allows the user to play this game against an IA (MCTS).
-The IA coded in C++, compiled with emscripten in WebAssembly, to be able to display the game in a web browser.
+The application allows the user to play this game against an Artificial Intelligence (AI).
+The AI coded in C++, is compiled with emscripten in WebAssembly, to be able to display the game in a web browser.

 ## Rules
-Initially, the game is reprensented by a board of 60 hexagonals, with 1,2 or 3 fishes.
+Initially, the game is represented by a board of 60 hexagonal cells, with 1,2 or 3 fish.
 You dispose a certain number of penguins posed on one hexagonal cell.
-In each turn you will moved one penguin, to an available cells (diagonals), and eat the fishes in this new cell.
-The goal is to eat more fishes than your opponent.
+Each turn you will move one penguin, to an available cells (diagonals), and "eat" the fish in the cell you came from.
+The goal is to eat more fish than your opponent.

 # Application